1) Classic StoryMaker – A great introduction to Story Planet workshops!

 Time commitment: 1 – 3 hours.
 Workshop length varies, depending on age group.

 This is our theatre-based workshop for kids, where students can explore stories through embodiment and imaginative play.
-Students create their own unique creatures and how to bring them to life through performance and physical movement.
+Students create their own creatures and bring them to life through performance and physical movement.
 Students then explore character and personality, creating a unique creature and world for it to live in.
 Students’ work is bound into books for them to keep!

 3) Extended StoryMaker – Building on the Classic StoryMaker, this workshop allows students to dig deeper into the story making process.